Using Satellites to Communicate

 The majority of Smartrak's asset and personal tracking units make use of the GPS and GLONASS global navigation satellite systems to determine their location.
 This information is transmitted via the cellular network to the Smartrak system or, where the AVL is accompanied by a satellite modem, the data can be transmitted through the Iridium communications satellite network to the system.

-Certain personal tracking units are also satellite communication capability and use either of the Iridium and Globalstar satellite communications networks to transmit their location (and other information) back to the Smartrak for you to view/analyse when using either the Smartrak EyeQ Map or Reporting modules.
+Certain personal tracking units are also satellite communication capable.
+They use either the Iridium or Globalstar satellite communications networks to transmit their location (and other information) back to the Smartrak for you to view/analyse when using either the Smartrak System Map or Reporting modules.

 Related Articles